lab-cosmo/chemiscope/docs/src/index.rst

 Chemiscope is built around re-usable components, that can be arranged in different manners to create visualization adapted to different kinds of data.
-The second part of this documentation explains how to build the code and use it in your own website to create new interfaces.
+The :ref:`second part of this documentation <dev-manual>` explains how to build the code and use it in your own website to create new interfaces.

 Citing chemiscope
 -----------------